How Many Cups of Water Are in a Water Bottle?

 While water bottle size can fit different lifestyles and preferences, it's important to know your water bottle size.
 Why?
 To ensure you drink enough water daily.

-The average adult needs to drink a half-gallon of water every day.
-If that sounds pretty daunting, let’s break it down.
+The average adult needs to drink a half-gallon of water every day and a gallon of water for those who are more active.
+Our guide dives deeper into how many water bottles make a gallon.
+However a gallon can be intimidating, so let’s break a half-gallon of water down.
 A half gallon equals 8 cups, which also equals 64 ounces.

-Say you purchase a 32-ounce water bottle, which equals 4 cups.
+Say you purchase a 32 oz water bottle, which equals 4 cups.
 You need to drink two of those a day to get your daily water consumption.
 Easy peasy.
 Drinking two water bottles is a lot easier to remember than multiple mathematical formulas.

 This is also important for kids.
 The amount of water the average child needs depends on their age.
 Here is what’s recommended: